• Home

 •Expressive arts and design

+We provide a rich and varied learning environment planning learning in all areas of the curriculum and allowing children to learn in a variety of ways, with a balance of child and adult initiated learning.
 We value learning outdoors, and believe that being outdoors has a positive impact on children's sense of well-being and on their development.
 We plan for learning outdoors across the curriculum and children have access to the outdoor learning environment throughout the day.
 All children take part in Forest School sessions every fortnight, developing self-regulation, risk management, and an understanding of the natural world.

 We aim to develop the characteristics of effective learning through our teaching: